premiumfrog/Cross-Server-Bans-Bot/README.md

 Feel free to submit issues and pull requests for any improvements or fixes.

-License
+# License

 This project is licensed under the MIT License.
+See more info in the LICENSE.md file.

 # If you put anything besides a userid in the crossban/crossunban, it will say its banned but they wont be.
 Use userids, I will make a fix for this soon.